baconYao/python_practice/README.md

 Todo list will be save as todos.pickle when you quit the program automatically, and load list file when you execute the program.

 ## Ch5

 - See sub-directory

 ## Ch6

+- Remake the『Hunt the Wumpus』game in ch2 by using Class
+- Add some features
+    - Go where (north, south, east, west)
+    - Personal inventory
+    - GET and Drop the items
+    - Simple AI monster
+    - Aattck and Life

+## Ch7

+- Introduce some advanced concepts
+    - Mixin
+    - __getattr__
+    - __setattr__
+    - __getattribue__
+    - Property
+    - Generators
+    - Iterators
+    - Functional Programming

 ---